Chik-Wauk Museum & Nature Center Open for the Season

 Their grandson John Hutchinson, has spent much time at his grandparent’s cabin on Hungry Jack Lake learning about the gangster Tommy Banks and his close friend Billy Needham.

-When you are able to visit, the Gunflint Trail Historical Society will do everything possible to make your visit to the Campus enjoyable and secure.
+It will be a bit different experience for all of us this summer.
+When you are able to visit, the GTHS will do everything possible to make your visit to the Campus enjoyable and secure.

 Go to Calendar